j12bates/Innullifiability/docs/problem.md

 bracketing doesn't really exist.

-Similar to this is the 'numbers puzzle' from the British game show 'Countdown,' in which contestants are given a set of six numbers, some large, some small, as well as a 'target value.'
+Similar to this is the 'numbers puzzle' from the British game show 'Countdown,' in which contestants are given a set of six values, as well as a 'target value.'
 Their goal is similar to the four 4's problem, in that they're attempting to use arithmetic to get their six numbers equal to the target value, using each value only once.
-There's one important difference though, namely that it's not required that a solution uses every value, unlike the four 4's problem which requires all four values be used, even if it makes obtaining a solution harder. <<maybe footnote this?>>
+There's one important difference though, namely that it's not required that a solution uses every value, unlike the four 4's problem which requires all four values be used, even if it makes obtaining a solution harder.[^2]

+[^2]: There are some details... blah blah blah

-Anyways, here's an example 'Countdown problem':
+Here's an example 'Countdown problem':
-$$
-S: [1, 3, 7, 10, 25, 50]
+- $`S: [1, 3, 7, 10, 25, 50]`$
-T: 765
-$$
+- $`T: 765`$

 Typically, a solution would be given as a series of binary operations, each operand being an unused value from either the set or the result of a previous operation, like this:
-$$
-25 - 10 = 15
+1. $`25 - 10 = 15`$
-1 + 50 = 51
+2. $`1 + 50 = 51`$
-15 * 51 = 765
+3. $`15 * 51 = 765`$
-$$

 Notice that as we perform these operations, one by one, we merge two of our possible input values into one, reducing our total set of input